tomislavjezidzic/draad/README.md

 # Draad.js

 Simple javascript plugin without any dependencies.
+It helps with creating designs that contains something like __treasure hunt map__ or __timeline path.__

-This is plain JS ES6 script with babelized (ES5) version using Babel JS compiler.
+It is __plain JS__ (ES6) script with babelized (ES5) version using Babel JS compiler.

-When is called Draad.js will create an SVG element that connects all the elements with defined class and it will be by default located in the body.
+When is called __Draad.js__ will create an SVG element that connects all the elements with defined class and it will be by default located in the body.
 SVG parent can be changed via options.

 [NPM](#)
 [DEMO](#)